-- States should regulate these lenders under their state credit laws. - The CFPB should actively supervise these lenders, under either its authority to supervise payday lenders or its authority to supervise nonbank lenders that pose a risk to consumers. - States and the CFPB should affirm that "tips" on extensions of credit are evasive attempts to disguise interest charges. - States and the CFPB should regulate as credit all fees charged to the consumer as to ensure evolving fee structures are not being used to evade regulation as credit.
+- States should regulate these lenders under their state credit laws. - The CFPB should actively supervise these lenders, under either its authority to supervise payday lenders or its authority to supervise nonbank lenders that pose a risk to consumers. - States and the CFPB should affirm that "tips" on extensions of credit are evasive attempts to disguise interest charges. - States and the CFPB should regulate as credit all payments made by the consumer to ensure evolving fee structures are not being used to evade regulation as credit.